GeorgeEllis123/Calendar/README.md

 add additional functionality to the old already functioning versions.
 One other change we made was moving some of the logic out of ACommand into a new abstract class called CommandParsing, this was because we wanted our new classes to be able to use a different model but still have those parsing helpers, but ACommand class requires you to use our old CalendarModel.
+So as bullet points:

+- Made necessary helper methods and fields in CalendarModelImpl and CalendarControllerImpl protected (that were previously private) so they could be properly extended
+- Moved parsing logic out of ACommand because it tied the user to a specific model interface (additional functionality couldn't be added)

 Our approach to changing our previous code allows us to have 2 incremental functioning version of our highest-level Model, View, and Controller.
 As we did not touch any of the higher level commands of the old Model, View, and Controller.
-The only thing that really changed in the old version was our low level IEvent which for the most part was just changed by adding additional functionality.
+The only thing that really changed in the old version was our low level IEvent which for the most part was just changed by adding additional functionality meaning it functions for both designs.